 Cutting Edge Encryption

 Your website’s security is our number one priority.
 That’s why Entrust certificates feature cutting-edge 256-bit encryption – the most secure encryption available – to secure your data.
-Entrust certificates support both SHA-1 and SHA-2 algorithms.
-With 2048-bit encryption used in our root certificates, our hybrid cryptosystem benefits from the best features of both symmetric and asymmetric encryption.
+Entrust certificates support SHA-2 algorithms with ECC used in our root certificates, delivering the strongest security and increased performance.

 Protect and authenticate identities in the cloud